Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

 4. Run 'DataProcessing' to clean,aggregate,preprocess and feature engineeer the train and test data.
   - Inorder to achieve the current leaderboard score, this file is currently set to load the csv files in the presaved datafiles folder.
 The data path can however be changed to read from 'EE_Exports_S1' and 'EE_Exports_S2' to use the latest extracted data from step 3.
 5. Run 'ModelTuning' to evaluate the best models, otherwise skip this step to use pre-saved best models
-6. Run 'FinalSubmission' using the best model folder only
+6. Run 'FinalSubmission' using the best model folder path.

 ## ARCHITECTURAL DIAGRAM